Talk to the Veterans Crisis Line now

 How to Apply

-Candidates for Career Development Awards need not have a VA appointment at the time they apply, but must be nominated by a VA facility and must identify an appropriate VA mentor.
-The Career Development Program is open to all researchers, both MDs and PhDs, who have the appropriate experience and training.
+Candidates for Career Development Awards need not have a VA appointment at the time they apply but must be nominated by a VA facility and must identify an appropriate VA mentor.
+The Career Development Program is open to all researchers, both MDs, clinicians, and PhDs, who have the appropriate experience and training.

-Nominees should work closely with their sponsoring research office to prepare a Letter of Intent (LOI), which is the first step in the review process.
-If the LOI is approved, the nominee may prepare an application in accordance with Career Development Program guidelines.
+Nominees should work closely with their sponsoring research office to prepare a preapplication, which is the first step in the review process.
+If the preapplication is approved, the nominee may prepare an application in accordance with one of the Career Development Award RFAs.
 The sponsoring VA research office must submit the application on behalf of the nominee.
-CDA-1 and CDA-2 proposals are submitted through Grants.gov.
-RFAs are available on the RFA page.

-The deadlines for LOI submissions and the contacts for the services are listed below.
+The deadlines for preapplications for each review cycle are listed below.

 Note: If the deadline falls on a weekend or holiday, submission is due the next business day.
-Early submission of LOIs is encouraged.
-(Deadline dates and contacts are summarized in the chart below.)
+Early submission of preapplications is encouraged.
+(Deadline dates and contacts are summarized below.)

 November 1